JodyMurray/PetFriends/README.md

 * In the "Add post" section, leaving certain inputs blank will show the following message:

 ![screenshot](documentation/test_screenshots/addPostDefensive.png)

+### **Future Implementations**

+- Add more fields for a user to add to their profile.
+- Add a meow/bark feature, similar to "poke" on facebook, as an alert or notification.
+- Add votes and downvotes count to profile stats.
+- Add feature to allow users to see who voted for their posts.

+## **Components and Pages**
+### **Components**
+* Asset.js - component for the spinner seen while the page is loading, used in PostFeed.js, PostsFeed.js, PopularProfiles.js & ProfilePage.js files.

+* Avatar.js - component used for displaying of the profile image.
+Used in NavBar.js, Post.js, Profile.js, ProfilePage.js, Reply.js, ReplyCreateForm.js files.

+* MoreDropdown.js - component used for the functionality and display of the icons to edit/delete posts, comments and profiles.
+Only shown to the owner of such posts and their profiles.

+* NavBar.js - component used for the display of the NavBar, added into the main app.js file to display at the top of the page.

+* NotFound.js - component used for displaying an error image and message if an invalid page has been typed in.

+### **Pages**

 ## **Technologies Used**
 ### **Languages Used**